EoghannIrving/mindloom/README.md

 Other components log to files in the `data/logs` directory as well.
 The service runs on `http://localhost:8000` by default.

 Open `http://localhost:8000/` in a browser for a simple web interface to parse projects, record energy and mood, and render prompt templates.
-Visit `/daily-tasks` to check off overdue and today’s tasks (the page now sorts due tasks by your current energy/mood and surfaces over-limit items separately), `/manage-tasks` to edit them and `/calendar` to view loaded events.
+Visit the home page (`/`) to check off overdue and today’s tasks (the page now sorts due tasks by your current energy/mood and surfaces over-limit items separately), `/manage-tasks` to edit them and `/calendar` to view loaded events.

 ### Add projects and tasks from the UI

 - The **New Project** accordion on the home page accepts a title, slug, metadata (status, area, effort and optional dates) and an initial checklist.
 Submitting the form posts to `/projects` and reports success inline.
 - The **Manage Tasks → New Task** form lets you enter a title, pick the target project or area, tweak status/effort metadata and send the task to `/tasks`.
 After a successful submission the list automatically refreshes so the new entry is visible immediately.
 The prompts section accepts optional JSON variables and automatically injects the contents of `data/tasks.yaml`, a `completed_tasks` list, and the latest energy entry.
 Selecting **morning_planner.txt** now renders the template automatically.
-Clicking **Ask** with that template chosen calls the `/plan` endpoint, writes `data/morning_plan.yaml` and takes you to `/daily-tasks` unless you switch the **Focus** selector to **Next task**.
+Clicking **Ask** with that template chosen calls the `/plan` endpoint, writes `data/morning_plan.yaml` and takes you to the home page unless you switch the **Focus** selector to **Next task**.
 In that mode the planner stays on the page and shows the recommended task.
 Other templates still require clicking **Render** first and **Ask** sends the prompt to ChatGPT via `/ask`.
 You can also query ChatGPT from the command line by posting a JSON payload with a `prompt` key to the `/ask` endpoint.

 Generate a daily plan using incomplete tasks and today's energy entry.
 You can